The benefits of automating your call centre

 - Handle large volumes

-The launch of the digital assistant is part of Alphacomm’s mission to humanize the dunning process and provide customers with multiple self-service tools that help them pay easier, so businesses can get paid faster.
+The launch of the Collectmaxx Digital Assistant is part of Alphacomm’s mission to humanize the dunning process and provide customers with multiple self-service tools that help them pay easier, so businesses can get paid faster.

 We’re helping collection agencies and finance teams offer their customers a greater digital experience.
 Part of this experience, is the ability for customers to create a payment arrangement by speech!
-After the initial launch of the digital assistant as an inbound service, we’re going to expand its functionality through frequent, rolling updates.
-The next milestones in our roadmap include integrating the digital assistant in our outbound calls services as well as embedding it within landing pages and email.
+After the initial launch of the Collectmaxx Digital Assistant as an inbound service, we expand its functionality through frequent, rolling updates.
+The next milestones in our roadmap include integrating the Digital Assistant in our outbound calls services as well as embedding it within landing pages and email.